 N - Intuitively, from that sixth or more inward sense, often of what is coming.

 3. Output Function.
 How does the person find they tend to base most judgment calls / choices

 T - Thinking, from the use of objective knowledge.

 F - Feelings, from the use of subjective passions.

 In scripture, the passions can be summarized in three couplets: 1.
-Interest (long-term looking, seeking) — love and honour vs Disinterest, 2.
+Interest (looking, a seeking to know) — honour and love vs Disinterest, 2.
 Joy (surprise) — confidence and faith vs Despair, 3.
-Desire (yearning) — hope and expectation vs Fear, plus
+Desire (yearning) — expectation and hope vs Fear, plus

 4. How does the person find they tend to interact with others.